 For the purposes of this tutorial, we don't want to simply spread the total budget cut around in a proportional manner.
 So we'll fine-tune it a bit.

 Step 3: Make Finer Adjustments—Using Sliders, Undo, and the Lock Buttons

 For this scenario, we decided initially that we wanted to focus our cuts on higher-end units with higher costs.
 So let's go to the tabs for the different military departments and find units that look particularly pricey.

-We want to make sure that change sticks and doesn't automatically get adjusted when we make other changes later.
+We want to make sure that the change sticks and doesn't automatically get adjusted when we make other changes later.
 So we can click on the small lock icon next to the armored BCT slider.
 That will lock the slider at the value we selected.

-Next, we can do the same thing on the Navy tab with that department's most expensive units, Aircraft Carriers and Carrier Air Wings.
+Next, we can do the same thing on the Navy tab with that department's most expensive units, Carriers and Carrier Air Wings.
 Pulling those sliders all the way to the left will reduce the number of carriers to 7 and the number of carrier air wings to 5.
 We'll lock the sliders at those values as well.